 “…I am standing up!”

 “Ha ha ha!
-Ohh, man, these guys are great!”
+Who writes this stuff?!”
 Mack Pickelson laughed.
 He was watching The Monkees’ television show.

-“And I’m just the person to do it!” he grinned devilishly, the wheels in his head already turning.
+“And I’m just the person to do it!” he grinned.

 Why am I standing here